Wonder what to eat after gallbladder surgery when all the docs are saying is to eat “low-fat” this and “no-dairy” that?

 I'm so sorry you had such a rotten weekend!
 Here's some scoop to help you so you can stay healthy – no need to do the low-fat crap! 🙂

-Also, I’ll put this out there so my super smart reader friends can jump in and hopefully will give you a lot of great advice. 🙂
+Also, I’ll put this out there so my super smart reader friends can jump in and hopefully will give you more great advice. 🙂

 She had one follow up question: